– OPEN RESEARCH DOCUMENT –

 There is not only one way to a circular city and more than just one potential version of it.
 The political process that will shape it has just begun.
 I can think of a circular city where everybody is surveilled and controlled by infrastructure set up and run by big corporations.
 There are forces pushing for this.
 The scenario below is supposed to set a positive utopia against that and to inspire a positive action plan.

 The scenario consists of seven layers.
-Each layer is about one aspect of the city.
-Once you have understood two or more layers you can look for interactions between them and find even more details and ideas about life in the Open Source Circular City.
+Each layer is about a selected aspect of the city.
+You can think about each layer individually or combine them to find more details and ideas about life in the Open Source Circular City.

 1. Reversibility Facilities: Where to (re)process products?